Trapped Two-Dimensional Fermi Gases with Population Imbalance: Collective Excitations

 \section{Collective Excitations}

 In this section we study the collective excitations of the imbalanced 2D fermion gases.
 The analogous excitations of a 3D system were already studied in the experiments of Ref.~\onlinecite{navon}.
-We stress the role of the continuous and discontinuous transitions as presented in last section.
 First, in Sect.~\ref{hydro} we take the approximation that both the N and the SF phases in the trap behave hydrodynamically.
 This allows us to treat a permeable interface, that is, an interface at which particles may go over from the N to the SF phase, as is present in case of a PPN+SF configuration.
 Then, in Sect.~\ref{collision}, we treat a collisionless N phase and are therefore able to treat exactly the collective excitations of the FN and, also of the FPN+SF configurations.